Folder 6 (Liquid Investments)

 General Services Complex: There is a lot to do at the GSC and considering the fact that it’s located away from our usual spots, try to complete all your tasks in one trip.
 To get there, take bus no. 6 from the MSC and again, do not forget the documents you need.

 Holds: To be able to register for classes, you will have to clear your holds.
 I have covered all but the vaccination/test holds but students usually get those cleared before they come here.
 Once removed, you will be able to register for classes.
 Use your howdy portal – my records – Add/Drop Classes to search for your classes and register.
 Look for your departmental mentors on the IGSA facebook page if you need help with selecting your courses.

 Bank: You will want to open a bank account soon as having a debit card does make your life easier.
 Besides, you will most likely have cash on hand that you would want to deposit.
 It’s a fairly simple process and you will usually just need your passport and UIN (call up a bank and confirm!).
 There are various bank options available.
 We at IGSA, also try to find some added benefits/deals for Indian students which should be posted here or on the new students’ page on FB.

 T-Mobile connection: Find a group of people to buy your family connection with (as those are usually the best rates).
 You will need a group of 5, and it is usually easy to find people on whatsapp/FB groups as soon as you arrive.
 You may also join groups of seniors who have an SSN number (as you can add more than 5 people if you have one).
-You will need to go to the T-mobile store and ask for an IGSA deal.
 Choose your plan and get your number right away.

 Following is a list of important contacts and forums that you may want to check out while preparing for your journey to Aggieland.